 Care AgreementYou have the right to help plan your care.
 Learn about your health condition and how it may be treated.
 Discuss treatment options with your caregivers to decide what care you want to receive.
 You always have the right to refuse treatment.

-- You may get a fever (high temperature).
-Medicines used for pleurodesis may cause you to get an upset stomach.
-You may get hypotension, which is very low blood pressure.
+- You may get a fever.
+The medicines used for pleurodesis may cause you to get an upset stomach.
+Your blood pressure may decrease.
 Even after pleurodesis, fluids in your pleural space may not be drained completely.
-The fluids may build up more and you may need to have pleurodesis again.
-You might also get an empyema, which is pus in your pleural space caused by germs called bacteria.
+The fluids may build up again, and you may need to have another pleurodesis.
+You may also get an empyema, which is pus in your pleural space caused by bacteria.
 If you have an empyema, you may need to have it drained through a tube.

 - You may get pneumonia or other serious lung problems.
-You may get chest pain and your heartbeat might change.
+You may have chest pain, and your heartbeat might change.
 You may bleed more than expected.
 Powder used in pleurodesis may cause your organs to swell or cause you to have an allergic reaction.
-You may have trouble breathing or even stop breathing altogether.
-If you do not have pleurodesis, fluid and air may continue to build up in your pleural space.
-Your breathing problems could get worse.
-Call your caregiver if you have questions about pleurodesis.
+You may have trouble breathing or stop breathing.

 The week before your procedure:

-- Your caregiver may need to take a sample of the fluid inside your pleural space for testing.
-You may also need to have blood tests done before the procedure.
-Imaging tests such as chest x-rays, ultrasound, or a computed tomography (CT) scan may be needed.
-Your caregiver may also ask you to have a positron emission tomography (PET) scan or magnetic resonance imaging (MRI).
-Your caregiver may use these tests to guide where he will put your chest tube.
-Ask your caregiver for more information about these tests.
-Write down the date, time, and location of each test.
+- Your healthcare provider may need to take a sample of the fluid inside your pleural space for testing.
+You may need blood tests, chest x-rays, an ultrasound, or a CT scan before your procedure.
+Your healthcare provider may also ask you to have a PET scan or MRI.
+Your healthcare provider may use some of these tests to decide where he will put your chest tube.
+Talk to your healthcare provider about these or other tests you may need.
+Write down the date, time, and location for each test.